hscii/microservice-template/README.md

 ### > Run Containerized (Docker)

-To run this service in a Docker container, run the following:
+To run this service in a Docker container, use the following commmands:

 ```
 docker build -t rust-microservice-skeleton .